tsantini/how_to_use_docker/README.md

 `docker run -v local_folder:mounting_folder -rm -it tsantini/image_processing`

+To test, you can run:

+`mrconvert --help`

-more information about this conteiner at https://hub.docker.com/r/tsantini/image_processing
+More information about this conteiner at https://hub.docker.com/r/tsantini/image_processing

 You can request access to the Dockerfile for this conteiner.